 Campers focus on personal financial literacy, exploring how to manage their money using savings and checking accounts, tracking their JA BizTown spending using account registers.
 They continue to explore JA BizTown, running their businesses and taking breaks to spend their earnings.

-Now that campers understand what their businesses do, they take it to the next level, imagining what their businesses could do in the future.
-Still assigned to the same business, campers create a business plan, focusing on the four entrepreneurial characteristics: fill a need, know your customer and product, be creative and innovative, and believe in yourself.
-Later in the day, campers will present the sales results of their JA BizTown business in a closing Town Meeting.
+Now that campers understand how businesses operate and working in a job, they take it to the next level, imagining what their businesses could do in the future.
+Assigned to second business, campers create a 2nd business plan, focusing on the four entrepreneurial characteristics: fill a need, know your customer and product, be creative and innovative, and believe in yourself.
+Later in the day, campers will present the sales results of their JA BizTown business in a closing Town Hall Meeting.

-Campers wrap up the week by creating logos, product mock-ups (or service descriptions), and a marketing plan for their new future business.
-They present their business of the future in a town meeting, describing the product or service, potential customers, budget, and marketing plan.
-They also share what they will do with their profits, focusing on philanthropic ventures.
+Campers wrap up the week by becoming entrepreneurs and create a future business for JA BizTown.
+They produce logos, product mock-ups (or service descriptions), and a marketing plan for their new business.
+They present their business of the future by describing the product or service, potential customers, budget, and marketing plan.
+They also create an advertisement/skit and will share what they will do with their profits, focusing on philanthropic ventures.
 Campers receive certificates of achievement for their week of work and fun.